just-noticeable/damroo/cghs-echs-are-a-component-of-basic-pay.md

 The legal definition and scope of "Autonomous Body/Entity" under the UGC have never been defined by any legislative act.
 That title of "Autonomous Body/Entity" given to any Central University is redundant and useless, because executive officers of each Central University under the UGC are any ways authorized to conduct regular business of their educational institute as per the "object of the university" as defined in *the Central Universities Act, 2009.* The phrase, "object of the university" in that statute means, objectives of the university.
 Other legislative acts in India such as *the University of Hyderabad Act, 1974,* are practically the same in their wording and purpose to *the Central Universities Act, 2009.*

 As a matter of fact, University of Hyderabad is a Central Government Entity, and all of its current as well as ex-members have always been eligible for CGHS by virtue of being current or ex-members of the Central Govt of India.
 Furthermore, **the healthcare insurance for The State's employees and pensioners** is a "mandatory spending" budgeted by the Central Government of India via its corporations such as CGHS and ECHS, as it is not a "discretionary spending" in view of the laws in force.
-The State's corporations such as CGHS and ECHS are funded annually via tax-payer monies.
+The State's corporations such as CGHS and ECHS are funded annually via tax-payer monies, and so are the Central Universities.

 So it must be noted that: Obstructing or modifying the Civil Rights of citizens in any manner, is certainly not within the ambit of the discretionary powers vested in the officers of Central Universities in India.
 Such obstruction of Civil Rights belonging to Indian citizens constitutes a crime against The State via usurpation of authority.

-The CAT is neither authorized to direct police investigations into, nor adjudicate and penalize criminal matters such as corruption, embezzlement of public funds, fraud, and crimes against The State through the application of *the Bharatiya Nyaya Sanhita, 2023 (BNS).*
+The CAT is neither authorized to direct police investigations into, nor adjudicate and penalize criminal matters such as corruption, embezzlement of public funds, fraud, and crimes against The State, through the application of *the Bharatiya Nyaya Sanhita, 2023 (BNS).*

-All other existing avenues for legally resolving such long-standing grievous issues via the Central Universities' Vice Chancellors, and the Appellate Authorities in the UGC have already been exhausted.
+All other existing avenues for legally resolving such long-standing grievous issues via the Central Universities' Vice Chancellors and the Appellate Authorities in the UGC, have already been exhausted.

 ---